Adana Adana, Turkey Travel Guide

 Cash payment directly to the driver.
 Be aware of your route or ask locals for direction.

-Faster for specific routes.
+Faster for designated ways.

 For longer distances or to avoid the summer heat, utilize the efficient metro and bus system.
 Taxis and ride-sharing apps are always available for non-stop and comfortable journeys.